txthinking/brook/README.md

 - **--tcpTimeout**="": time (s) (default: 0)

 - **--udpTimeout**="": time (s) (default: 0)

-- **--updateListInterval**="": This option will be removed in a future version, please use the global option instead (default: 0)

-- **--withoutBrookProtocol**: The data will not be encrypted with brook protocol

 - **--xForwardedFor**: Replace the from field in --log, note that this may be forged